 Travel.State.Gov > Intercountry Adoption > Country Information > Maldives Intercountry Adoption Information

-Exercise increased caution in Maldives due to terrorism and civil unrest.
+Exercise increased caution in Maldives due to terrorism.

 Terrorist groups may conduct attacks with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
 Attacks may occur on remote islands which could lengthen the response time of authorities.